cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Additionally more hash methods are supported than described in the original standard.

-- Added the classic transposition ciphers scytale and rail fence (combined in one dialog) including the view and insertion of the key via icon.

-- Solitaire encryption: Dialogs are improved, message is no longer limited to 64 kB, the key streams created can be stored.

-- The permutation cipher now also can be applied to hex files.

-- The educational program/game "Number Shark" (in version 1.2) was corrected and the online help was updated and enhanced.
-  Showing the optional solutions:
-  - Until now optimal results could be shown in two ways:
-    - Until n=158 they have been stored.
-    - For any number they could be calculated in a very slow brute-force algorithm.
-  - Now they can be calculated much faster using a back-tracking algorithm (39 numbers within around 1 minute; 40 numbers within around 5 minutes).
-  - Even much more faster are heuristic algorithms, like the ones implemented in JCT.
-They normally don't find an optimal result, but a very good one.
-    Best known results up to over n=300 are also delivered with the game now.
-    All known values can be shown in a table now.
-  - If the Number Shark calculates optional results (which can last very long), then you now can restart using stored pre-calculations.

 - If the result in the dialog primality testing says, that the given number is NOT prime, then you can directly (via a new button) call the